JimHokanson/blog/blog/2024/2024_05__sas_reader_matlab/readme.md

 MATLAB has a function called *native2unicode()* which takes in raw bytes and converts them to UTF-16.
 You need to specify the encoding used in the file, which in this case is stored as a property of the binary SAS file.
 Alternatively, you can simply ignore the encoding, and convert the bytes to strings.
 However, this has the potential of returning incorrect characters.
 This latter approach was what I was using as a temporary hack.
 It also led to decent, albeit potentially incorrect, performance.

 MATLAB's *native2unicode()* function only accepts a 1-d vector of characters.
 This makes some sense as for some encodings a variable number of bytes becomes a character.
-This means that for any given set of bytes, for some encodings, you don't know the final length of the string, as the first character may be only byte and the next character may require 3 bytes.
+This means that for any given set of bytes, for some encodings, you don't know the final length of the string, as the first character may be only  one byte and the next character may require 3 bytes.
 This means that to convert a matrix of bytes, where each row (or column) represents data for a different string (i.e., a new row/entry in our table), you need to loop through the entries and convert them, one at a time, from raw bytes to a string.
+Note MATLAB could do this looping internally but my guess is they think this is a rare use case and also would be confusing to most users.

 Thus, the old code looked something like this (with no encoding support and thus likely incorrect characters in the output):
 ```